IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 More information about data in [MPLbank Readme].

-This journey will discover, test and use theses Banking APIs using a sample banking application, then enhance it using IBM Bluemix.
+The objectives of this journey are to discover, test and use this Banking API using a sample banking application, then enhance it using IBM Bluemix.

-## Included Components
+## Included components

 The journey is accomplished by using a Hybrid [IBM Bluemix] / [IBM Z Mainframe] architecture.